Waterloo Sparkling Water Reviewed

 The fizzy water craze is one I have happily thrown myself into.
 I’m not a fan of sugary beverages and plain ‘ol water can get a bit monotonous.
-But add some fizz and some flavor and water is exciting again.
-There are a lot of brands on the market now; I decided to give Waterloo sparkling water a try.
+But add some fizz and flavor and water is exciting again.
+There are a lot of brands on the market now; I decided to give Waterloo sparkling water a try - and review every Waterloo sparkling water flavor I could find.

 So how did they do?
 Overall, color me impressed.
-Waterloo knows their fruit flavors.
+Waterloo knows its fruit flavors.
 Good on you, Waterloo.

-Waterloo continually changes their lineup - not all of the flavors reviewed may be available any longer.
+Note: Waterloo continually changes its lineup - not all of the flavors reviewed may be available any longer.

 *This is not a sponsored post.
 I purchased the products with my own $$$.
 All opinions are my own.
 All product links are affiliate - as an Amazon Associate, I may earn a commission from qualified purchases.